-These homemade frozen treats recipes are so easy to make.
-Who doesn't love eating ice cream cones, frozen pies, and ice cream sandwiches?
+These homemade ice cream treats recipes are so easy to make, and who doesn't love eating ice cream cones, frozen pies, and ice cream sandwiches?

-And how about frozen treats consisting of swirls and layers of colorful ice cream flavors?
+And what about frozen treats consisting of swirls and layers of colorful ice cream flavors?
 You'll find them all below, so just pick one to make and enjoy!

 © 2004 by Don Bell